jankleinert/redis-session-demo/README.md

 # redis-session-demo overview
 Demo app that shows session management for a Node.js app using express-sessions and connect-redis.
+Originally created for Redis Day NYC 2019: https://events.redislabs.com/sessions/life-user-session/

 The app queries an API for ML-generated craft beer names and displays them on the page.
 There is a session management panel that displays session ID, time until the session expires, and the number of beer names viewed in that session.

 # how to run

-Make sure you have have Redis server running locally:
+Make sure you have have Redis server running locally (and mysqld):

 ```
 redis-server